sadotn/LCD-20x4-Feed/README.md

 ![LCD Feed](/images/LCD_Feed.jpg#center)

-Scrolling 20x4 LCD Feed for Micropython and Rpi Pico
+lcd.feed creates terminal syle 20x4 LCD output, for Micropython and Rpi Pico.

 This is written for the Freenove I2C LCD 2004 & I2C LCD 1602 modules.
 It utilizes the code provided by Freenove, except condensed into a single file with the addition of my LCD Feed functions.
-However, I believe this code should work for most LCD displays from other vendors.
+However, I believe this code should work for similar LCD displays from other vendors.

 https://freenove.com/fnk0079/